omer0695/CamEmail/README.md

 1. Download and execute ngrok and enter following command inside it: ngrok http 5000 -host-header="localhost:5000" this will map our localhost to a remote url with https which can be opened using mobile devices
-2. we need to paste that generated url in file client\src\CamEmail.js near line 68 and replace existing localhost URL
+2. Paste that generated url in file client\src\CamEmail.js near line 68 and replace existing localhost URL
 3. Use 'npm run build' command inside client folder to generate compiled source code for react app
-4. Paste build folder on root with server.js.
+4. Copy and paste build folder on root with server.js.
 Then single server will host backend and frontend
-5. Run command 'node server.js' inside root folder to start server and full application should be seen on http://localhost:5000/ as well we https URL provided by ngrok
+5. Run command 'node server.js' inside root folder to start the server and full application should be seen on http://localhost:5000/ as well we https URL provided by ngrok with https

 # MieterEngel coding challenge